gviau/Shipyard/README.md

 This software uses the Dear ImGui open source library.
 See https://github.com/ocornut/imgui for details.
 			ImGui is used under the MIT License.

+This software uses the Sharpmake open source library.
+See https://github.com/ubisoftinc/Sharpmake for details.
+			Sharpmake is used under the Apache License 2.0.